The Right Gas Oil Ratio: When Do You Need It?

 Remember, mix only two-cycle oil, also known as two-stroke or 2T oil, with fuel for your two-stroke engine.
 Regular motor oil, which is not blended to be burned, will foul your spark plugs very quickly.
 Also, use synthetic two-cycle oil, if the manual specifies, or spark plug fouling may result.

+Check out all the chemical products available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on the correct gas oil ratio for your small engines, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Foter